English National Curriculum - Science

 In her spare time, Katie likes to sing with Norwich Harmony barbershop chorus and has recently formed a quartet.
 Katie loves cooking and spending time with her husband, Bryan and dog, Bertie.
 She has an endearing laugh, which has to be heard to be believed.
 Many of us see Katie as the office 'Mum', she gives great hugs and keeps our spirits up.

-Core Handout (2): Page 1 is a template with lines for the children to write their instructions.
-Pages 2 and 3 contain a set of instructions for the children to follow to find the treasure, with a grid and compass points included.
-Teacher answers are provided on Page 4.
+Core Handout (2): Page 1 provides instructions for constructing a compass.
+Page 2 is a template with lines for the children to write their instructions.
+Pages 3 and 4 contain a set of instructions for the children to follow to find the treasure, with a grid and compass points included.
+Teacher answers are provided on Page 5.

 Expert film